rstudio/rstudio-docker-products/README.md

 1. These images are not currently supported by by the RStudio support team.
 1. Outdated images will be
 removed when they leave the list of [supported Pro product versions](https://www.rstudio.com/support/).
 Please make plans to update accordingly.
-1. The docker stacks may not meet your needs in terms of how fast dependencies are updated, base OS in use, or for other reasons.
+1. These containers may not meet your needs in terms of how fast dependencies are updated, base OS in use, or for other reasons.
 We provide [instructions for building](https://github.com/rstudio/rstudio-docker-products#instructions-for-building) for these cases.

 # RStudio Server Pro